 Maryland security officer certifications are issued by the Maryland State Police.
-The certifications are issued pursuant to the provisions established by Title 19 Section 401 of Business Occupations and Professions component of the Maryland State Code.
+The certifications are issued pursuant to the provisions established by Title 19 Section 401 of Business Occupations and Professions provisions of the Maryland State Code.

 To qualify for certification the applicant must be sponsored by a licensed security agency.
 The application may be denied if the applicant has been convicted of a felony or certain types of misdemeanors.
 Interestingly, there does not appear to be any age limitation codified in Maryland law.
 Thus, it may be possible for an applicant who is under the age of 10 to receive a certification from the state.

 There are both exemptions and temporary waiver of certification processes.
 Law enforcement officers are exempted from licensing.
 And, security officers may work temporarily on a site while their application is pending approval.

 The basic application fee isn't expensive.
 It is just $15.
 The officer should expect to pay a fee for fingerprint collection and processing.
 This fee is charged by a state authorized fingerprint collection service and the fee goes to them not the state.
 The fingerprint processing fee likely costs about $35.
 Officers who wish to work armed must pay for a handgun permit application.
 This costs $75.
 It also costs $10 to renew a security certification.

 Applicants must submit two 2 X 2 passport sized photos of themselves in addition to the application packet.

 Officers seeking transition to an armed license can do so by completing an application for a handgun permit.
 Unlike other jurisdictions, Maryland does not require the applicant to be 21 years of age to apply.
 This appears to allow 18 year old officers to receive a permit to carry while on duty.

 The certification lasts for three years without needing a renewal.
 There are no obvious continuing education requirements for renewal.
 The officer must pay a renewal fee of $10.